scadable/.github/demos/v3-walk-through.md

 Go back to the dashboard, open your project, and go to the **Releases** tab.
 Create a new release.
 After it builds and deploys, your gateway will reload and start polling the Modbus simulator.

-Verify data is flowing by checking the **Insights** tab on the gateway.
-You should see outbound throughput.
+Verify data is flowing by checking the **Overview** tab on the gateway.
+You should see the device listed there.

 ## 13. Create an API Key